-- LENGTH LIMITS: In waters where length limits apply, the fish must be of legal size to be eligible.
+- Length Limits: In waters where length limits apply, the fish must be of legal size to be eligible.
 If there is no minimum length limit, the fish must be at least eight (8) inches long to be recognized for the Slam.
-Length Limit Information Found Here.
+Read more on length limit.

-- TIME FRAME: Fish must be caught within the time frame of a calendar year.
-So, anglers who wish to get recognized for a 2017 Georgia Bass Slam must catch 5 of the 10 eligible black bass species and submit their information by midnight Dec.
-31, 2017.
+- Time Frame: Fish must be caught within the time frame of a calendar year.
+So, anglers who wish to get recognized for a 2018 Georgia Bass Slam must catch 5 of the 10 eligible black bass species and submit their information by midnight December 31, 2018.

-- SUBMIT INFORMATION: Email the photos, along with your name, fishing license number, length of the fish, weight (if available), and the county and water body in which it was caught to Georgia.BassSlam@dnr.ga.gov.
+- Submit Information: Email the photos, along with your name, DNR Customer Number, length of the fish, weight (if available), and the county and water body in which it was caught to Georgia.BassSlam@dnr.ga.gov.
 If you are unsure of the bass species, you can still submit the fish and DNR will identify it from the photos and location information provided.

-- Tyler Lipham (7 species caught): Shoal, Smallmouth, Largemouth, Chattahoochee, Spotted, Bartram's, Coosa
+- Tyler Lipham (9 species caught): Shoal, Smallmouth, Largemouth, Chattahoochee, Spotted, Bartram's, Coosa, Altamaha, Tallapoosa

 - Keith Lott (5 species caught): Suwannee, Largemouth, Shoal, Spotted, Chattahoochee